-My gifts do not stay in my local community.
+My donation does not stay in my local community.

 Actually, nothing could be further from the truth.
 United Way is one of the most local of all national charities in terms of its governing body and operations.
 A vast majority of campaign dollars are raised in our three county service area.
-With the exception of 1% of campaign revenue that we are required to send to United Way of America, .3% of campaign revenue that we voluntarily sent to Ohio United Way, and a fraction of gifts (average of 1.3%) that donors designate to charities outside our service area, all dollars raised in our community stay in our community.
+With the exception of 1% of campaign revenue that we are required to send to United Way of Worldwide for our brand, .3% of campaign revenue that we voluntarily send to Ohio United Way, and a fraction of gifts (less than 1%) that donors designate to charities outside our service area, all dollars raised in our community stay in our community.
 For more information on national dues and our relationship to United Way Worldwide, click here.

-Too much of my gift is used for overhead and not enough gets to the charitable causes that I want to support.
+Too much of my donation is used for overhead and not enough gets to the charitable causes that I want to support.

-Our local office uses only 14% of the Campaign Total to support its administrative and fund raising efforts.
-Additionally, our overall organizational overhead rate for fiscal year 2009-2008 was 19.61%.
-This rate was confirmed by an independent auditor during our annual audit.
-For more information on campaign dollars that are used to support local office administration and fund raising expenses, click here.
+The fact is 100% of our administrative costs, including United Way World Wide Dues, United Way of Ohio Dues and campaign supplies were covered by our beneficial interest trusts.
+These facts are confirmed by an independent auditor during our annual audit most recently completed in the fall of 2016.
+That means all of our donor contributions are going to programs and iniatives in our communities.
 For more information on campaign dollars that are used to support local office programs, click here.
 Each year, we are able to maintain these low overhead rates thanks to the thousands of hours of service given by hard-working volunteers.
-The value of their service is estimated to be worth over $140,000 annually.
+The value of their service is estimated to be worth over $150,000 annually.

 United Way doesn’t support what I believe in.